ecemecemk/HoliLoc/README.md

 ## Predicting Protein Subcellular Localization Using Pre-trained Models

 * Pre-trained HoliLoc models are available here: [HoliLoc Multi-Location Models](https://drive.google.com/file/d/1WjM7x-tlOxJfUIyGsTRhbS6FOpjIrv4Z/view?usp=drive_link).
 * If you want to get binary HoliLoc models for each subcellular localization HoliLoc models are available here: [HoliLoc Single-Location Models](https://drive.google.com/file/d/1O99X19bUd82exS2aby_bpKDttS5qQnri/view?usp=drive_link)

+# How to Predict Protein Subcellular Localization of New Protein

+* Eventhough, a protein is not in train or test dataset of the HoliLoc, if confocal microscopy image, ProtT5 embedding and PPI information exist you can predict SL by using pre_trained models.
+To achieve this an inference file created.
+Inference file composed of following materials:

+1- per-protein.h5 --> necessery file to obtain sequence embeddings.
+2- Human_PPI_Graph_Embeddings.csv --> Graph embeddings of all human proteins.
+3- HoliLoc_Inference-New_Protein.py --> Python file of inference process.

+* To these materials you have to add the confocal microscopy image of protein in any size you want with the name of UNIPROT in PNG format.
+For example: P68431.png
+* Before running Python file, you have to edit the target_protein line.
+For example: target_protein = "P68431"